sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/batch_changes/index.md

     Type definitions of common `batches` types, such as `BatchChange`, `BatchSpec`, `Changeset`, etc. A few helper functions and methods, but no real business logic.
 - `enterprise/internal/batches`:

-    The hook `InitBackgroundJobs` to inject Batch Changes code into `enterprise/repo-updater`.
+    The hook `InitBackgroundJobs` injects Batch Changes code into `enterprise/repo-updater`.
 This is the "glue" in "glue code".
 - `enterprise/internal/batches/background`

     Another bit of glue code that starts background goroutines: the changeset reconciler, the stuck-reconciler resetter, the old-changeset-spec expirer.